South Africa » Elephant Coast Route » Fafa Tours and Crafts

 Donations to schools and churches are appreciated, as are tips for dancers and guides.
 Remember to bring cameras and sunscreen.
 Money generated by the tours helps to support local schools.

-Snippet of Zulu history:
+Snippet of Zulu history

 The Zulus are a proud nation with a colourful past.
 The most well-known aspect of this is probably the reign of Shaka – the greatest warrior chief in Zulu history.
 During his reign, Shaka conquered most of KwaZulu-Natal – and while many recall his bravery and strength, he was also notable for his tyranny.
 Shaka devised and improved upon the close-contact stabbing spear (assegai), giving it a shorter handle and longer, broader blade – which contributed immensely to his success in various wars.